The pinnacle of industry recognition

 The Outlook Award (Grand Prix)

-Honouring the most impactful submission across all categories.
+Celebrates the most outstanding and influential submission of the year, selected from across all categories.

 Who should enter